Table of Contents

 Rumack-Matthew nomogram is a plot of acetaminophen plasma concentration versus the number of hours after the ingestion of acetaminophen.
 Acetylcysteine is a glutathione substitute, used in the treatment of acute poisoning.
 Liver transplantation may be required in fulminant liver failure.

 Steroids are abused as performance enhancers and muscle building enhancers.
-Important side effects are severe acne, hepatic dysfunction, increased risk of myocardial infarction, behavioral changes (increased libido and aggression, called “roid rage”) short stature (due to premature epiphyseal closure), masculinization of females, etc.
+Important side effects are severe acne, hepatic dysfunction, increased risk of myocardial infarction, behavioral changes (increased libido and aggression, called “roid rage”) short stature (due to premature epiphyseal closure in the case of use in adolescent age), masculinization of females, etc.

 Nitrous oxide, chloroform, and diethyl ether affect judgment and may cause loss of consciousness.
 Nitrous oxide is used by dentists; its inhalation in pure form can cause asphyxia and death.
 Diethyl ether is highly volatile and is highly flammable; can cause euphoria and disinhibition.

-They are present in readily available commercial products such as gasoline, glues, paint thinners, shoe polish, aerosol propellants, etc. They are frequently abused by children in 6th or 7th grade or early adolescence due to their easy availability.
+They are present in readily available commercial products such as gasoline, glues, paint thinners, shoe polish, aerosol propellants, etc. They are frequently abused by children or early adolescence in street situations due to their easy availability.

 Their important active ingredients include benzene, hexane, methylethylketone, toluene, and trichloroethylene.
 They may be toxic to the liver, kidneys, bone marrow, brain, peripheral nerves, and lungs.

 Referred to as “poppers”, they include amyl nitrite, isobutyl nitrite, and other organic nitrites that are used as anal sexual intercourse enhancers due to their smooth muscle relaxing action.
 Their inhalation is associated with dizziness, tachycardia, hypotension, and flushing.
 Rarely methemoglobinuria has been reported.
-Lipoid pneumonia and death can be caused by aspiration of the liquid form.
+Severe complications and even death can be caused by the aspiration of the liquid form.

 Important air pollutants are carbon monoxide (the most common; 50 % of total), sulfur oxides, hydrocarbons, particulate matter, and nitrogen oxides.